 Thirty-six years ago, Emily Haber entered the foreign service, which at that time was still male-dominated.
 “Three women, thirty men, as a woman you stood out in the crowd,” she says, laughing.
 In 2009 she was the first woman to become political director in the Foreign Office, and in 2011 she made history as the first female state secretary, both under mentorship of Guido Westerwelle (FDP).
 She herself is not a member of a political party, but she is known to have close ties to the CDU and to be a confidante of Chancellor Angela Merkel.
 Her strong ties to Berlin are particularly important in this prominent position.
 She will be facing enough headwind from the White House.

-is US correspondent for the Berlin daily Der Tagesspiegel.
+is the US correspondent for the Berlin daily newspaper Der Tagesspiegel.